ShauryaKumar09/fridge-chef-agent/README.md

 cooking instructions.
 The agent has access to a `web_search` tool (powered by [Tavily](https://tavily.com/)) so it can look things up while planning a dish.

-This is a learning project built while following a LangChain course — it's meant for experimentation, not production use.

 ## What's in here